-The phases of a truancy case
+The phases in a truancy case:

-- 1. Before filing with the court - 2.
-Filing with the court
+- 1. Before filing with the court

+- 2. Filing with the court

-- 3. Appearing in court - 4.
-Enforcing the court's order
+- 3. Appearing in court

+- 4. Enforcing the court's order

-The purpose of the truancy hearing is to determine whether the court should order the student to attend school, order the parents to assist the student, and order other plans designed to ensure attendance.
+The purpose of the truancy hearing is to determine whether there are grounds for the court to issue an order compelling the student to attend school, order the parents to assist the student, and/or order other plans designed to ensure attendance.